corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 {{< note >}}
 The steps from this guide only work for direct upgrades from Corda 4.11 to 4.12.
 If you have any nodes on versions 4.10 and below, you must upgrade them to 4.11 first.
 To do that, consult the relevant release upgrade documentation.

-If you are upgrading from a pre-4.11 Corda network, and the result will be a mixed network of pre-4.11 and 4.12 nodes, you must perform validation steps on the older nodes to ensure compatibility with the upgraded nodes.
+If you are upgrading from a 4.11 or pre-4.11 Corda network, and the result will be a mixed network of 4.11 and/or pre-4.11 and 4.12 nodes then you must perform validation steps on all the older nodes (i.e. 4.11 and below) to ensure compatibility with the upgraded nodes.
 See [Validate transactions]({{< relref "#validate-transactions" >}}).
 {{< /note >}}

 ### Background